forcedotcom/source-deploy-retrieve/HANDBOOK.md

 This file is large and luckily, not entirely crafted by hand.
 And because new metadata types are being added to the platform each release, we’ll need to update the [Metadata registry file].
 The update-registry module in the scripts folder automatically updates the registry as best it can using a describeMetadata() call against a provided Salesforce org, without overwriting manual changes.
 It also attempts to update the indexes listed in the previous section.
 When generating a new version of the registry, it’s important to manually review the changes to ensure they make sense and aren’t destructive.
 When in doubt, test functionality with the new version.
 See [Contributing Metadata Types to the Registry](./contributing/metadata.md) in the development README on how to invoke the script with Yarn.

-Unfortunately. we sometimes need to manually change a type definition, albeit rarely.
-The `typeOverride.json` file allows us to overwrite any updates the script attempts to make that we don’t want to happen.

 🛠 _Another issue is we are limited by the permissions and licenses of the org that we are running the update script on, which may return incomplete describe information.
 We need to address this as soon as possible to not run into type gaps between releases.
 This is being worked on as of 7/16/2021._

 ### Breaking Down a Metadata Type Entry